drmytek/HX35/README.md

 ### Update Notes

-Common firmware and EEPROM files for all products **now contained in HX3.5 Editor 5.4 ZIP** - no need to download UPDATE ZIPs separately if not using SD Card for updates.
+Common firmware and EEPROM files for all products **now contained in HX3.5 Editor 5.4 ZIP** - no need to download UPDATE ZIPs separately.
+When unzipped, HX3.5 Editor directory will contain several .BAT batch command files to create customized SDCARD folders.
+Just double-click the matching "make_sdcard_xxx.bat" file for your product and copy **content** of SDCARD folder to your SD card root directory.

 Update "Firmware file only" from HX3.5 Editor's "Update/Finalize Panel" necessary if updating from 5.2 and up.